 The State of Real Estate | Hot Seller’s Market in Lynchburg Region Continues in 2022

-The Hill City region is an attractive place to live, with options ranging from quaint older homes to new construction, in bustling city areas, quiet suburbs and rural farmlands.
+According to sites like Great Point Properties, the Hill City region is an attractive place to live, with options ranging from quaint older homes to new construction, in bustling city areas, quiet suburbs and rural farmlands.
 According to Lynchburg’s Office of Economic Development and Tourism, the city is one of the fastest-growing in Virginia and tops list after list for best places to live in the country.
 The expansion of Liberty University and Centra Health, two of its top employers, as well as short commutes, reasonable cost of living and a temperate climate, have spurred its growth.

 While the Lynchburg area was already bustling with potential, the pandemic, which many real estate agents feared would bring the market to a grinding halt, did the opposite.

 “We were surprised that not only did the market not shut down, it kicked into high gear,” says Kathy Terrell, a Realtor with John Stewart Walker.
 Terrell notes that while people were on lockdown, they had more time to browse online listings, and with children learning at home and parents working remotely, homeowners and renters alike noticed what didn’t work for them about their current spaces.
 Additionally, as the work-from-home culture takes hold, some workers can live wherever they’d like, be it Los Angeles, Lexington or Lynchburg, and this has brought more potential buyers from outside the region.

 Terrell says January 2022 was the busiest January she’s had in 35 years of selling real estate.
 Typically, the winter slows to a crawl, as potential sellers get ready for the spring market, but this market hasn’t cooled since it heated up in 2020.
 If you too want to take advantage of this real estate season, here is a new blog post about how to easily sell your home with a realtor.